jquense/yup/README.md

 Adds a test function to the validation chain.
 Tests are run after any object is cast.
 Many types have some tests built in, but you can create custom ones easily.
-In order to allow asynchronous custom validations _all_ tests are run asynchronously.
+In order to allow asynchronous custom validations _all_ (or no) tests are run asynchronously.
 A consequence of this is that test execution order cannot be guaranteed.

 All tests must provide a `name`, an error `message` and a validation function that must return